KenNL42/ASIAAM-191A-Final-Project/README.md

 ## What technology was used
 We use Leaflet to generate the map and markers.
 We also use HTML/CSS and javascript to process user data.

+We use HTML/CSS and javascript to build the website and process user data.
+[Leaflet](https://leafletjs.com/) is used to create the map and markers of users and resource location.
+We also use [Chart.js](https://www.chartjs.org/) to display statistics of user stories and locations.

 We provide JSON file of user data to be transparent and open-source.
 Users are welcome to use our data: https://spreadsheets.google.com/feeds/list/1RFDPVCED6oKJYgqE04U2lJbO4oSF_ECeC3GcbaKvoZg/o5hgy6r/public/values?alt=json

 Link to website: https://kennl42.github.io/ASIAAM-191A-Final-Project/index.html